kavvinaykarthik/Product_Recommendation_System/README.md

-# Product-Recommendation-Systems
+# Product-Search-Systems
-A general product recommendation systems that recommends top 10 products based on user preferences.
+A general product Search system that searches and recommends top 10 products based on user preferences.